-APC Accountants Limited - Standard Terms of Business Updated April 2016
+APC Accountants Limited - Standard Terms of Business updated June 2018

-The following standard terms of business apply to all engagements accepted by APC Accountants Limited trading as ApC.
-All work carried out is subject to these terms except where changes are expressly agreed in writing
+The following Standard Terms of Business apply to all engagements accepted by APC Accountants Limited trading as ApC.
+All work carried out is subject to these terms except where changes are expressly agreed in writing.

 1 - Professional rules and practice guidelines

 1.1 We will observe and act in accordance with the bye-laws, regulations and Code of Ethics of the Institute of Chartered Accountants in England and Wales and accept instructions to act for you on this basis.
 We will not be liable for any loss, damage or cost arising from our compliance with statutory or regulatory obligations.
 You can see copies of these requirements in our offices.
 The requirements are also available on the internet at www.icaew.com/regulations.